bcbio/bcbio-nextgen/docs/contents/configuration.rst

      - ``fixrg`` -- only adjust read groups, assuming everything else in BAM file is compatible.
+     - ``remove_extracontigs`` -- Remove non-standard chromosomes (for human,
+       anything that is not chr1-22,X,Y) from the BAM file.
+This can help compatibility when the BAM reference genome has different contigs from the reference file.
+Also fixes the read groups in the BAM file.
      - ``picard`` -- Picard/GATK based cleaning.
 Includes read group changes, fixing of problematic reads and re-ordering chromosome order to match the reference genome.
 To fix misencoded input BAMs with non-standard scores,